PDLT-University-of-York/test-split-site/docs/ultra/discussions.md

 2. Under **Participation and Engagement**, select **Discussion**.</br>
 ![Decorative](images/discussion-create.png)
 3. Enter a descriptive **discussion title** at the top left.
-4. Enter instructions or an initial post in the text editor box and click **Save**, or select **Auto-generate discussion** to [use AI to generate a discussion prompt](../ultra/ai-da.md#task-prompts).
+4. Enter instructions or an initial post in the text editor box and click **Save**, or click **Auto-generate discussion** to [use AI to generate a discussion prompt](#generate-discussion-prompts-with-ai).
 This will also be shown to students as the item description on the course content page.
 </br>![Example initial post: What are the most important factors to consider when organising a fell race?
 Include at least two factors and respond to at least two of your peers.](images/discussion-initial-post.png)
 5. To [follow/subscribe to the discussion](#follow-subscribe-to-discussions), click the **Follow** bell icon adjacent to Discussion Topic (shown after a prompt is saved).
 6. Optionally, click the **cog icon** to open Settings, including: